Media classifications in Singapore: Rating descriptors

+PIN Locks and Parental Controls

+It is a regulation for pay television and any online content to enforce a PIN code to access content or modify the requirement rating.
+The parental locks can be set at a minimum level of either NC16 or M18 level.
+R21 content are locked by default and could only be accessed when verified by age and a separate parental lock is mandatory.

 Video games

 Following a controversy in November 2007, in which the government banned the video game Mass Effect, and then unbanned it a day later, over concerns that the game featured homosexuality, the IMDA announced that it would create a new classification system for games in early 2008.
 Therefore, starting from April 2008, video games that were sold in Singapore were required to undergo classification.

 As of 2022, there are 2 ratings in the classification system.
 Games only need to be classified if they are physically sold in Singapore - however, some digital storefronts like Steam may display the IMDA rating to Singaporean users if one is present.